 Apache Kafka: streaming consumer

-A Kafka connector subscribes to a topic as a consumer and starts a run for every message.
+A Kafka connector subscribes to a topic as a consumer and starts one run for every linked agent on each message.
 The full Kafka context (topic, partition, offset, key) arrives under a _kafka field.
-Because Kafka is a durable, ordered log, this pattern gives the strongest guarantees of the four: at-least-once delivery, ordering within a partition, and replay of history by resetting the consumer to the earliest offset.
-Consumer groups let you share load across runs or fan the same stream out to several agents.
+Because Kafka is a durable, ordered log, this pattern preserves order within a partition and can replay retained history with a new consumer group configured to start at the earliest offset.
+Connic commits the offset after it creates a run for every linked agent.
+A restart before that commit can redeliver the message and duplicate a run already created; after the commit, a created run that fails before or during execution does not make Kafka redeliver the message.

 {